 What is Google Lighthouse?

 Google Lighthouse is a free, open-source tool for checking your website’s performance.
 Many sites look fine from the outside but have issues lurking under the hood.
-This is particularly true for those quick-and-dirty websites, built years ago without much forethought as to how the site would need to scale.
-As search engines, coding and development best practices, and customer expectations change and advance, these sites see big drops in performance.
+This is particularly true for those quick-and-dirty websites, built years ago without much forethought as to how it would need to scale.
+As search engines, coding and development best practices, and customer expectations advance, these sites see big drops in performance.

 Lighthouse brings all those imperfections to light.
-It scores your site’s performance on desktop and mobile, and it can even assess progressive web apps when applicable.
-You should be checking the performance of all iterations of your online assets, and Lighthouse makes it easy to cover your bases.
+It scores your site’s performance on desktop and mobile, and it can even assess progressive web apps.

 When you run the audit, Google Lighthouse produces a color-coded rating for four primary focus areas: performance, accessibility, best practices, and SEO.
 You’ll see a red, yellow, or green score for each category, with green being good to go and red meaning there’s serious room for improvement.